-What is the Best Quality?The best quality kids' underwear scores high in four basic categories.
+The best kids underwear scores high in four basic categories.
 Fabric, Fit, Fabrication (how it's made), and Findings (a fancy apparel word for laces, elastics, bows, and other trims).
 Let's unpack these one by one.

-1. Fabric QualityHave you tried to economize by trying mass market kids' underwear?
+Have you tried to economize by trying mass market kids underwear?
 Sure, they don't cost much.
 But the fabric of those character undies is handkerchief thin and scratchy.
 What's worse, they become stiffer, thinner, and more scratchy with each wash cycle.
 The best quality underwear starts with quality fabric.
 Fabric that feels soft to the touch.
 Fabric that isn't stiff and drapes nicely.
 Fabric that improves with each wash cycle by getting softer and more comfy.

-The best fabric for kids' underwear is soft
+The best fabric for kids underwear is soft

 Quality fabrics pass all the tests

 Excellent brands use regular inspection and testing to ensure consistent quality of fabric.
 Fabric mills and factories use established quality standards to ensure the quality of the finished product.

 Take a look at this Lucky & Me Gracie Brief.
 See how flat and smooth it is?
-The leg elastic is completely encased and there are no exposed raw fabric edges.
+The waist elastic is completely encased and there are no exposed raw fabric edges.
 These are the hallmarks of quality construction.

 3. Findings - Elastic, Thread, Lace, and more

-Trims should match the fabric.
+Trims should be soft.
+And they should match the fabric.
 They should look like they belong - in style and color.
 And they should be the same quality so they don't degrade the quality of the garment.

 Say no to Latex

-Quality Underwear uses quality elastic
+The best underwear uses quality elastic

 Take a look at this close-up of the Lucky & Me Ava Bikini.
 The stitch used is called an overlock.
 You'll find it on many types of garments.
 With the wrong thread, this stitch can be scratchy and irritating.
 But we use thread designed to be fluffy and gentle.
 It will feel ultimately soft and comfy against even the most sensitive child's skin.